saschatimme/reason-react-scripts/README.md

 **This is no longer maintained!
-Checkout https://github.com/rrdelaney/reason-scripts instead **
+Checkout https://github.com/rrdelaney/reason-scripts instead.**

 # reason-react-scripts